L21s/keycloak-eid-identity-provider/README.md

 ### Configuration
 #### Keycloak
+Follow these steps to configure the eID identity provider for using the Proof-of-Concept.
-Go to `https://localhost:8443` and log in to the Keycloak Admin UI with `admin` as Username and Password, go to identity providers, and select eID.
+1. Go to `https://localhost:8443` and log in to the Keycloak Admin UI with `admin` as Username and Password.
+2. Go to identity providers and select eID.
-For a fully functional eID identity provider, Client Id and Client Secret are not necessary but the current Keycloak implementation requires dummy values.
-More information are provided [here](https://github.com/keycloak/keycloak/issues/21891).
+3. Set dummy values for Client Id and Client Secret.
+They are not necessary for a functioning eID identity provider but are required by the current [Keycloak implementation](https://github.com/keycloak/keycloak/issues/21891).
-ID Panstar Server URL `https://dev.id.governikus-eid.de/gov_autent/async` and SAML Request Entity Base URL `https://localhost:8443` must be configured.
+4. Set the ID Panstar Server URL to `https://dev.id.governikus-eid.de/gov_autent/async`.
+5. Set the SAML Request Entity Base URL to `https://localhost:8443`.
-In addition, the required keys and certificates are stored at `src/main/resources/keys`.
+6. Set the keys and certificates stored at `src/main/resources/keys` in the order specified by their names.

-They are named after their respective configuration purposes and the order in which they must be selected.
+The final configuration looks like this.

 ![screencapture-localhost-8443-admin-master-console-2024-01-29-11_07_58](https://github.com/L21s/keycloak-eid-identity-provider/assets/85928453/4a24f3e9-9dc7-4238-89a0-4db38819a166)

 #### AusweisApp
-For a quick start, the AusweisApp must be configured to simulate an ID card.
+For using the Proof-of-Concept, the AusweisApp must be configured to simulate an ID card.
 Therefore, the developer mode must be activated as described [here](https://www.ausweisapp.bund.de/ausweisapp2/help/1.20/en/Windows/settings-developer.html#aktivieren-des-entwicklermodus).
 Afterward, go to Settings -> Developer options and activate the internal card simulator.
 Now, everything is set to go to `https://localhost:8443`, log out of the admin console, and click `eid` to start the authentication process.